currentuser/currentuser-example-blog-rails/README.md

 ```
 The file `config/database.yml` has been adapted to make database configuration more flexible.

+The file `Gemfile` has been enhanced with the following gems:

+* `activeuuid` allows optimized uuid with MySQL (not required if we had used PostgreSQL)
+* `rails_12factor` allows easier deployment on Heroku
+* `figaro` allows to write ENV variables in a file `config/application.yml`

+Note that none of these gems is strictly required for Currentuser.io.

 ## Deployment

 To retrieve a local version of this application: